 My conclusion was to organize them into one place.
-I had a bit of down time this week to put it altogether and I’m so pleased with the result that I thought readers might be interested.
+I had a bit of downtime this week to put it all together and I’m so pleased with the result that I thought readers might be interested.
 Here’s my Perfect ToDo List Follow Up.

 Here’s What’s Good

 - You can create checklist notes with Headers identifying the Role and overall vision;

 - I love the colour coding because I respond to the visual stimulus;

 - You can arrange the order of the notes so that the important ones stand out;

 - The checklist format allows for checking off and removing items that are completed;

 - You can set reminders that land on your Google Calendar and/or give a pop up on your screen while in the Chrome browser;

 - You can use labels so that it’s clear what role the tasks belong to and their importance.
 Example – Business, Personal, Learner, Immediate, This Week, Sometime-Maybe;

 - A Checklist may be archived and/or retrieved;